Our Strategy

 Rescue & Care

-At Lola ya Bonobo sanctuary, orphaned bonobos are rescued from the illegal trade in wildlife.
-Bonobos are nursed back to health and cared for as long as needed, sometimes for the rest of their lives.
+Bonobo rescue and care make up the first pillar of our bonobo conservation strategy.
+At Lola ya Bonobo sanctuary, we care for orphaned bonobos rescued from the illegal trade in wildlife.
+We nurse bonobos back to health and care for them as long as needed, sometimes for the rest of their lives.
 Bonobos who are able are released back to the wild.

-Young caregiver with orphaned baby bonobo at Lola ya Bonobo Sanctuary
+Female caregiver holding orphaned baby bonobo at Lola ya Bonobo Sanctuary

 Lola ya Bonobo Sanctuary

 Bonobos are illegally hunted for their meat.
-After the families are killed, babies are orphaned and sold as pets.
+After the families are killed, babies become orphans and are sold as pets.

 At Lola ya Bonobo in the Democratic Republic of Congo (DRC), we have a team of caregivers for rescued bonobos.

-Bonobos are healed with the love and attention of their substitute human mothers, a dedicated veterinarian and the amazing staff.
+Our substitute human mothers heal bonobos with love and attention and with the aid of dedicated veterinarians and other caregivers.
 Bonobos love deeply, and bonobo babies would not survive without their caring substitute bonobo moms.

-The sanctuary name says it all: Lola ya Bonobo means "Paradise for Bonobos" in Lingala, the predominant language of the DRC.
+The sanctuary name says it all: Lola ya Bonobo means “Paradise for Bonobos” in Lingala, a main language of the DRC.

 Bonobos are not pets!